mralioo/vault_cheatsheets/ML/Supervised Learning/Transformers.md

 ### Scaled dot-product attention

-he scaled dot-product attention first computes a _dot product_ for each query, $q$, with all of the keys, $k$.
+The scaled dot-product attention first computes a _dot product_ for each query, $q$, with all of the keys, $k$.
 It subsequently divides each result by $\sqrt{d_k}$ and proceeds to apply a softmax function.
 In doing so, it obtains the weights that are used to _scale_ the values, $v$.

 ![](../../figures/Transformers.webp)